Why Home Inspectors NEED Moisture Meters

 When moisture is accumulated within walls, under floors and in other hidden places, it’s not as much the water that becomes hazardous, but the mold that grows as a result of the moisture.

-Mold is a common allergen that may cause respiratory problems, headaches and other symptoms.
+Mold is a common allergen that can cause respiratory problems and constant headaches.
 In addition, the presence of mold in a home has been shown to correlate with the development of asthma.
-Asthma varies in severity, but can be life-threatening in serious cases or when not properly treated.
+Asthma, while it varies in severity, can be life-threatening in serious cases or when not properly treated.

-And, of course, if the inspection is for a prospective home buyer, the buyer will be in a better position to make a good decision if he understands what kind of repair work may be necessary in advance.
+And, of course, if the inspection is for a prospective home buyer, they will be in a better position to make an informed decision if they understand what kind of repair work may be necessary in advance.

-Whatever the local norms or legal requirements, no home owner wants to be surprised by mold, rust, material breakdowns or any of the other risks associated with undetected moisture.
-A quality home inspection moisture meter makes it relatively quick and easy to protect home owners and buyers from such unpleasant and often unhealthy surprises.
+Whatever the local norms or legal requirements, no homeowner wants to be surprised by mold, rust, material breakdowns or any of the other risks associated with undetected moisture.
+A quality home inspection moisture meter makes it relatively quick and easy to protect homeowners and buyers from such unpleasant and often unhealthy surprises.